recski/brise-plandok/brise_plandok/data_split/documentation.md

-# Dataset createion documentation
+# Dataset creation documentation

 ## Create folder structure

 A specific folder structure is expected for the following scripts to work.
-Genere a sample structure by calling:
+Generate a sample structure by calling:

 ```
 ./scripts/gen_structure_for_data_split.sh